psharm8/CarND-Advanced-Lane-Lines/README.md

 In code cell 10 the function `sliding_window()` applies a histogram to the lower half of the binary image and uses the peaks to trace the the points upwards.
 A 2nd order polynomial is then fit over these peak points which give is a lane line.

 In code cell 12 the function `fit_prev()` uses the points from the `sliding_window()` for finding lines in the next frame.
-This which reduces the search space.
+This reduces the search space for finding the peaks.

-An example of polynomial line overlayed with the search windows on a warped binary frame.
+An example of polynomial line overlaid with the search windows on a warped binary frame.

 ![alt text][image5]